 Laughter is great sign that you’re having a real conversation.
 That doesn’t mean you have to make jokes, but lead with a tone that makes laughter feel natural.

 Other views beyond the first person to speak help the conversation go deeper.
-You can ask, “Great, anyone want to build on that?”, or, “That’s good, does anyone have a different angle on it?”.
+You can ask, “Anyone want to build on that?”, or, “That’s good, does anyone have a different angle on it?”
 Ultimately, you want your group talking to each other, not just looking at you as they answer.

 Over several studies, you’ll likely notice your group has some sticky areas holding you back from even better conversations.
 Maybe your group gets off on tangents easily.
 Maybe one person never talks and someone else fills every silence.
-Check our Group Dynamics guide to troubleshoot some common issues.
+Check our Strengthening Group Conversations guide to troubleshoot some common challenges.